STEllAR-GROUP/phylanx/README.md

   Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

+* The Defense Technical Information Center under the contract: FA8075-14-D-0002/0007